getpinga/locale/README.md

 ### Directory and file names for translation files

-Your translation files will later have to be stored in the following location:
+Your translation files will later have to be stored in the following location relative to the root of your project:

 ```
 locale/<LOCALE_CODE>/LC_MESSAGES/messages.po